 Vice Dean of Professional Practice, Dell Medical School

 University of Mississippi School of Medicine

 Baylor College of Medicine Affiliated Hospitals

-A nationally known educator, Young is the immediate past president of the Association of Professors of Gynecology and Obstetrics.
+A nationally known educator, Young is a past president of the Association of Professors of Gynecology and Obstetrics.
 She has served Texas as vice chair and chair of District XI of the American College of Obstetricians and Gynecologists.
-In addition to educational research, Young has a wide range of clinical research experiences.
-She has been funded to explore uterine artery embolization as an alternative to hysterectomy and most recently served as co-principal investigator on work exploring Group B strep colonization and its effects on the neonate.
+In addition to educational research, Young has a wide range of clinical research experiences: She has been funded to explore uterine artery embolization as an alternative to hysterectomy and served as co-principal investigator on work exploring Group B strep colonization and its effects on the neonate.
 She has also performed language validation work with regard to the Pelvic Floor Network patient instruments.
-Recent publication topics include quality and hysterectomy, ambulatory gynecologic surgery, and surgical efficiency.
+Recent publication topics include quality and hysterectomy, ambulatory gynecologic surgery and surgical efficiency.

 American College of Obstetricians and Gynecologists